 Your company is planning an agile transformation?
 It plans to scale agile methods across teams – or has it already done so?
-Everyone talks about the different levels and configuration options in the context of, for example, scaled agile frameworks such as SAFe®?
+Everyone talks about the different levels and configuration options in the context of, for example, scaled agile frameworks and scaled agile business value such as SAFe®?
 Yes, these terms are not that easy to understand.

 With this article I am trying to help you understand the scaled agile framework levels and configurations (SAFe®) in an easy way!
 Before I start, this article has nothing to do with the Large scale scrum framework (short: LeSS).